google/WebFundamentals/src/content/en/fundamentals/media/mse/basics.md

 +  Playback controls.
 We get those for free by virtue of using the HTML5 `<audio>` and `<video>` elements.
 +  Error handling for the sake of simplicity and clarity.

+Warning: Handling error events, API exceptions, and proactively checking `HTMLMediaElement readyState` and `MediaSource readyState` values before making calls on their APIs are mandatory in a production usage of the APIs as these values can change before associated events are delivered.

 ## Attach a MediaSource instance to a media element